• Ingredient Glossary & Guides

 Where to Find It

-Mad Hippie Exfoliative Serum is available at Mad Hippie as part of a serum combo or separately:
+Mad Hippie Exfoliative Serum is available at Mad Hippie as part of the Mad Hippie Serum Combo set and sold separately.

 Mad Hippie Exfoliating Serum contains 16 actives for better skin